 - Fish in Snow’s Cut and from Carolina Beach State Park.

-- Hop on the Winner Gulf Stream Fishing cruise
+- Hop on the Winner Gulf Stream Fishing cruise.

-- Take your own boat of course!
+- Take your boat, of course!

-Enjoy a live event!
+Enjoy a Live Event!

 A few of our favorites are the NC Azalea Festival, the Cucalorus Film Festival, and Wilmington Beer Week.
-If you’re looking for a weekly event check out the farmers market at Tidal Creek Coop or catch a concert at Greenfield Lake Amphitheatre.
+If you’re looking for a weekly event, check out the farmers market at Tidal Creek Co-op or catch a concert at Greenfield Lake Amphitheatre.

-SUP at Wrightsville Beach
+Stand Up Paddleboard at Wrightsville Beach

-This is Cameron’s favorite things to do when the weather is nice.
-The Wilmington area has three disc golf courses and they’re all free to use.
-All you need is a disc which you can pick up for $10 at a number of shops around the area.
-You can find them at Outdoor Provisions, surf shops (CB surf), Dicks Sporting Goods, and a bunch of other places.
-Here are four disc golf courses in the area.
+Disc Golf is Cameron’s favorite thing to do in Wilmington when the weather is beautiful.
+The Wilmington area has four disc golf courses, and they’re all free to use, making it one of the best free things to do in Wilmington, NC.
+All you need is a disc which you can pick up for $10 at several shops around the area.
+Or pre-purchase your own online on Amazon.

 - Joe Eakes Park, Kure Beach: This is my favorite course because it’s a full 18 holes and has a few challenging holes.
 What makes it the best for me is it’s all in a coastal forest with sand fairways.
 The weather is reliable with plenty of water close by, but it also gets windy!